kertavax/kertavax.github.io/_posts/2011-09-01-helvetica-chocolate.markdown

 When I was in my 2nd year at the Iceland Academy of the Arts, the students were to raise funds for their graduation trip the following year.
 My classmates and I decided to launch a sales exhibition called [Grafian](https://www.facebook.com/grafian2011?ref=ts) (a wordplay on the word “graphic” – as in graphic design – and “mafia” – since we were planning a trip to Sicily).

 For some reason I knew right from the start that I wanted to play with three dimensional letterforms.
 I also wanted to keep the emphasis on the “play”-ful nature in the purpose the letterforms, whatever that would prove to be.
 At some point I thought of  alphabet soups and the consumption of letters in other ways than through eyeballs.
-“Maybe icecube letters?”, I wondered, “Or some sort of cookie dough glyphs?”
+“Maybe icecube letters?”, I wondered, “or some sort of cookie dough glyphs?”

 During this period, I was browsing through typefaces to see which ones could be bold enough to be made into some kind of food.
 When I was about to dismiss Helvetica because of its overuse in the industry, I reconsidered.
 Why not give people a new taste of the infamous, Swiss typeface made from – of course – one of the best chocolate produced in Switzerland?